axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng-ctl.1.md

 `syslog-ng-ctl query list`

-Use the `syslog-ng-ctl query list` command to display the list of metrics that {{% productparam "ose" %}} collects about the processed messages.
+Use the `syslog-ng-ctl query list` command to display the list of metrics that {{% param "product.ose" %}} collects about the processed messages.

 An example output: